Fair Robust Active Learning by Joint Inconsistency: Acknowledgement

-{\bf Label Acquisition.} As described above, the metrics $I^{std}$ and $I^{rob}$ are used to select samples that can boost the standard and robust fairness respectively.
-Thus, in order to simultaneously maximize $\mathcal{F}_{std}$ and $\mathcal{F}_{rob}$ with the least manual annotations, we simply take the sum of these two scores as our final inconsistency metric for active data selection as follows:
+As described above, the metrics $I^{std}$ and $I^{rob}$ are used to select samples that can boost the standard and robust fairness respectively.
+Thus, to simultaneously maximize $\mathcal{F}_{std}$ and $\mathcal{F}_{rob}$ with the least manual annotations, we simply take the sum of these two scores as our final inconsistency metric for active data selection as follows:

-where $N(\cdot)$ is a normalization function that turns the value into an average of 0 and a standard deviation of 1.
+where $N(\cdot)$ is a standardization function that turns the value into an average of 0 and a standard deviation of 1.

-After obtaining the score $I$ for all samples belonging to the worst performing group, we acquire the labels of top-ranked samples until running out of labeling budgets.
+After obtaining the score $I$ for all samples belonging to the worst-performing group, we acquire the labels of top-ranked samples until running out of labeling budgets.
 Next, we append these labeled data into $D_L$ and remove them from $D_U$.
-Lastly, we fine-tune the model on the new annotated data by adversarial training and go to the next round.
+Finally, we fine-tune the robust model $M_R$ with the updated $D_L$ by adversarial training and proceed to the next active learning round.